Lose some, win some

 If you qualify for weight loss treatment through Hims, you get a personalized plan to support your efforts.

-There’s plenty of advice, support, and tools on the Hims app, including:
+There’s plenty of approachable advice, support, and tools on the Hims app, including:

-• Trackers to help you hit your goals with protein, steps, hydration, sleep, and overall weight loss progress
+• Tools to track your protein intake, activity, hydration, sleep, and overall progress

-• Nutrition tips tailored to your eating profile (like whether you’re an emotional eater or an automatic eater)
+• Nutrition tips tailored to your eating profile (like whether you’re a stress eater or tend to eat out of habit)

 • Maintain lean muscle mass by adding protein to your diet